-The most powerful part of this time has been the necessity of being more emotionally transparent with people.
+The most powerful part of this time has been the necessity of being more emotionally transparent.
 Of being vulnerable, because there was no other way to be.
-When something breaks you open that fiercely, as you slowly pull yourself back together the pieces are just not going to reassemble in the same old way.
+When something breaks you open that fiercely, the pieces are just not going to reassemble in the same old way.
 It hurts like hell, and I am so grateful and in awe of the freer, more spacious home my heart inhabits now.

 These songs literally saved my life.
 Most were written in the past five years.
 I was grieving, and also raising my daughter, experiencing that same fleetingness of life in other more wondrous ways.
 The solace and transcendence I found in Nature find their way into the music.
 And, most delightfully, I fell in love.